ICE DAM REMOVAL

 WILL INSURANCE COVER ICE DAM REMOVAL

-It is most unlikely.
-In some cases yes, IF it isn’t leaking inside the home.
-Once leaking inside then it is probable.
+Insurnce is probable IF your property is leaking inside.
+IF there is no leakage most insurance companies will say the service is a preventative measure and the responsiblity of the property owner.
 Check with your agent.
-Ice Dam removal is a preventative measure.
 While it may be expensive it is worth saving the expense of having a contractor repairing a leaky roof and replacing wet insulation before mold can form.
 And all of that is time-consuming, expensive, and interferes with your personal peace in the home.
 It’s best to tackle the ice dam early.

 WHY DOES IT COST SO MUCH